Kafū, aged forty-one.

 The night held no chill.

-I rambled to Tsukuda Ferry Landing and viewed the estuary’s nightscape.
+I wandered to Tsukuda Ferry Landing and contemplated the nightscape at the river's mouth.

 April 5th.